LUCI SKAKEN N.D.

 - Canadian Association of Naturopathic Doctors (CAND)

-As a registered member of CNPBC and CNDA, Naturopathic services are covered by many extended health plans.
+As a registered member of CNPBC, Naturopathic services are covered by many extended health plans.

 A Degree in Naturopathic Medicine demands at least 7 years of basic and clinical sciences along with the study of traditional naturopathic disciplines: